alby13/python-file-lock/README.md

 Python File Lock is a Free, technologically advanced, semi-open-source (program code is viewable) File Encryption and Decryption Software designed to provide exceptional Quantum-resistant security for sensitive data.
 Utilizing a unique 4-layer Multi-Encryption approach with password HMAC hashing and PBKDF2 deriving, this program offers resistance against attacks from both current and future supercomputers and quantum computers.

-### ⭐ Key Features
+### 🔑 Key Features

-- Simple and familiar interface
-- Native security by design
-- Strict no-data-collection policy
-- Cross-platform compatibility (Linux and Windows)

-#🔒Python File Lock
-Quantum-Resistant 5-Layer Encryption Program
-Python File Lock is FREE, advanced, semi-open-source (program code is viewable) File Encryption and Decryption Software designed to provide exceptional Quantum-resistant security for sensitive data.
-Utilizing a unique 4-layer Multi-Encryption approach, this program offers resistance against attacks from both current and future supercomputers and quantum computers.

-Features

-4-layer encryption: Fernet, AES-256-CBC, ChaCha20-Poly1305, and XOR
+- 4-layer encryption: Fernet, AES-256-CBC, ChaCha20-Poly1305, and XOR
-Quantum-resistant encryption engine
+- Quantum-resistant encryption engine
-Straightforward user interface
+- Straightforward user interface
-Automatic encryption and decryption process Open-source (with restrictions, see License)
+- Automatic encryption and decryption process
+- Open-source (with restrictions, see License)

+# ❓How to use:
 How to use:
 Install Instructions